GeorgeDaoud3/SOFE4630U-MS3/README.md

 ## Objective:
 * Get familiar with Docker images and containers.
 * Deploy Tabular and key-Value data storage using GKE.
-* Get familiar with Key-Value data storage
+* Get familiar with Key-Value data storage.
 * Get familiar with Kafka Connects and their configuration.

 ## Repository: